 PacifiCorp is requesting information from you to help in the evaluation of recreation opportunities associated with the Weber Hydroelectric Project, and on lands surrounding the Project.
+Please note that the Weber Recreation Site is unaffiliated with the nearby UDOT Rest Area; the recreation site is related solely to the Weber Hydroelectric Project.
 The information you provide will be used to describe the current recreation uses of the Project and determine the future recreation needs of the Project Area.
 Your participation in this survey is voluntary and the information you provide is strictly confidential.
 Your information will only be used for the purposes described here.